rust-lang/rfcs/text/0000-explicit-tail-calls.md

 Here one function uses `become` the other `return`, this is another potential source of confusion.
 This mutual recursion would eventually overflow the stack.
-As mutual recursion can also happen across more functions, `become` needs to be used consistently in all functions if TCO should be guaranteed.
+As mutual recursion can also happen across more functions, `become` needs to be used consistently in all functions if TCE is desired.
 (Maybe it is also possible to create a lint for these use cases as well.)

 ```rust